 4WD tractors are built to handle the most difficult conditions that a farm can present.
 In Australia, the conditions can get pretty dire, with long spells of drought to torrential rain causing treacherous surfaces for farm vehicles.
-It’s during these conditions that the ruggedness of 4WD tractors prevail.
+It’s during these conditions that the ruggedness of 4WD tractors prevails.

 Apollo 854: The Introduction